Page Size Checker

 • Improved SEO: Search engines like Google reward fast-loading websites with higher rankings.

-• Better Mobile Performance: Optimized pages perform better on mobile devices, where internet speeds vary.
+• Better Mobile Performance: Optimised pages perform better on mobile devices, where internet speeds vary.

 How to Check Website Page Size